 This makes Agile a very effective and flexible method for all forms of business.

 It all began in Snowbird, Utah from February 11 to 13, 2001, where the ‘Manifesto for Agile software’ was formed.
-In the meet, seventeen developers formed this manifesto, ones such as Kent Beck, Ward Cunningham, Dave Thomas, Jeff Sutherland, Ken Schwaber, Jim Highsmith, Alistair Cockburn, and Bob Martin.
+In the meet, seventeen developers formed this manifesto, such as Kent Beck, Ward Cunningham, Dave Thomas, Jeff Sutherland, Ken Schwaber, Jim Highsmith, Alistair Cockburn, and Bob Martin.
 They already had established themselves as leaders in the software industry and abandoned the ‘Waterfall’ approach.

-Agile Manifesto comprises of four fundamental values and twelve supporting principles, ones that head the Agile approach to software development.
+Agile Manifesto comprises four fundamental values and twelve supporting principles, ones that head the Agile approach to software development.
 This manifesto defines the values and principles that software teams should embrace to achieve the landmark of creating good software.